 In the beginning of the 19th century, Johannes Elias Alder is born in a small village in the Austrian mountains.
 While growing up he is considered strange by the other villagers and discovers his love of music, especially rebuilding and playing the organ at the village church.
 After experiencing an "acoustic wonder", his eye color changes and he can hear even the most subtle sounds.
 Elias falls in platonic love with Elsbeth, the sister of Peter, a neighbor's son, who has longstanding homosexual feelings towards Elias.
 After Elsbeth, out of frustration from Elias' not returning her love and instead being obsessed with music, chooses to be impregnated and marries someone else who lose love she had spurned for Elias.
 The village burns and most villagers, including Elsbeth, evacuate to the closest town.
 Elias remains behind.
-Having heard of "the prodigy in the alps", a music master seeks out Elias and invites him to an organ challenge in the town where the villagers relocated.
-Elias ...
+A music master with the official task to register all the organs in the country arrives at the burnt village.
+There he discovers Elias' prodigy and invites him to an ...Written by

 Thomas Meyer <firstname.lastname@example.org>

 The only German film to ever be released on LaserDisc in the "squeezed" widescreen-edition.
 See more »

 Published by Blanko Musikverlag München, Hage Hein See more »

 While certainly to many American viewers this film lacks the flare of Hollywood, but that's what it so exquisite about it.
 I am not exactly a film connoisseur, I am American foreign film fan and I know that this film probably does not appeal to the general public.
 However for those who like psychological thrillers and

 stories about misunderstood and socially inept geniuses, this is amazing.

 The music and cinematography is fantastic.
 Plus this film incorporated 3 of my favorite German actors.
 The way that the sound was utilized is just unbelievable as well.